Jorge Chavez International Airport (Lima)

 +51 (0)1 517 3100 or+51 (0)517 3500/3502 (customer service).

-Recent expansions and renovations of the main terminal building have improved standards throughout all operations.
 Facilities are clean and modern and staff are friendly and organized.
-Having received an award for being the “Best Airport in South America” in 2011 at the World Airport Awards, Jorge Chavez International is also home to the Sumaq VIP lounge which was labeled “Lounge of the Year” two years in a row.
+Having received an award for being the #2 “Best Airport in South America” in 2016 at the World Airport Awards, Jorge Chavez International is also home to the Sumaq VIP lounge which has been labeled “Lounge of the Year” multiple times.

 A mere 15-minute journey to the historic city center of Lima makes Jorge Chavez a popular gateway for tourists wishing to explore the wonders of the country’s capital and beyond, while good shopping options ensure that they don’t leave empty-handed.